-Most verbascums are short-lived perennials with saucer-liked flowers that are highly attractive to bees.
+Most verbascums (or mullein) are short-lived perennials with saucer-liked flowers that are highly attractive to bees.

-A particularly good variety is Verbascum bombyciferum, a vertical verbascum that is a summer sorbet of soft-lemon flowers and white swan's down, stretching up into the sky and often reaching over six feet in height.
+A particularly good variety is Verbascum bombyciferum, also called Broussa or giant mullein, a vertical verbascum that is a summer sorbet of soft-lemon flowers and white swan's down, stretching up into the sky and often reaching over six feet in height.
 When the bee-friendly flowers fade, before producing their miniscule black seeds, the remaining multi-branched skeleton makes one of the most enduring autumn and winter silhouettes in the garden.
-Four or five randomly placed will give great long-term presence.
+Four or five verbascums randomly placed will give great long-term presence.

 Verbascum should be planted in well-drained soil and sun.

 How to grow verbascums from seed

 Some varieties of verbascum are sterile and do not set seeds, while others, such as Verbascum bombyciferum, do.

 Non-sterile verbascum such as Verbascum bombyciferum, can be left to self-seed on their own, which they do moderately.
 Or you can cut the spike and collect the seeds and dry them in the autumn.